chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_napari.md

 conda activate napari-env
 ```

-Regardless of the environment, installing the latest version of napari with `pip` should work for most platforms.
+From here, installing the latest version of napari with `pip` should work for most platforms.

 ```shell
 pip install -U "napari[all]"